ilyapaddubny/Mix-my-colors/README.md

 Mix My Colors is an app that allows users to mix different colors to create new ones.

-The app designed to used to get hands-on practice with UIKit concepts and to explore color theory and the foundations of UIKit-driven UI elements.
+The app designed to get hands-on practice with UIKit concepts and to explore color theory and the foundations of UIKit-driven UI elements.

 ## Screenshots
 <p align="center">